 When opioids are used as prescribed, addiction is not typically a problem for hospice patients.
 Patients should never feel ashamed about taking a doctor-prescribed medicine to ease the pain of a terminal illness.

 Families sometimes fear that opioids will hasten their loved one’s death.
-Again, studies and experience show that proper use can extend life.
+Uncontrolled pain can sap a person's energy, in both body and mind.
+Studies and experience show that precise doses of opioids can help patients regain their strength and extend better quality of life.

 What about side effects?